<< Yesterday

 1928 Yankee shortstop Mark Koenig's routine catch of A's pinch-hitter Ty Cobb's pop fly behind third base will mark the last time the 'Georgia Peach' swings a bat in the big leagues.
 The aging 41-year-old, the all-time hits leader, will announce his retirement six days later, ending a 24-year Hall of Fame career.

 1938 Free admission and giveaways of small bats and bags of peanuts highlight Lefty O'Doul Day at Seals Stadium for youngsters under 14.
-Between games of the PCL doubleheader against the Oakland Oaks, the kids have a chance to scramble for autographed balls thrown by the San Francisco Seals players.
+Between games of the PCL doubleheader against the Oakland Oaks, the kids will have an opportunity to scramble for autographed balls thrown by the San Francisco Seals players.

 1947 Ralph Branca becomes the youngest pitcher to win twenty games in the National League.
 The 21-year-old Dodger right-hander, who finishes the season with 21 victories, reaches the plateau in his third attempt when Brooklyn beats the Cardinals at Sportsman's Park, 4-3.